 Depression affects millions of people around the world every year.
 The good news is depression can often be treated, and most people with depression can lead a productive life.

 What causes depression?

-Depression can be triggered by life events, such as losing a job or going through a divorce.
+Depression can be triggered by life events, such as losing a job or divorce.
 It can also result from biological factors, such as medication or an underlying illness.

 Depression can affect people differently.
-Some people have symptoms only during certain times, such as when they’re feeling sad or stressed.
+Some people have symptoms only during certain times, such as feeling sad or stressed.
 Others experience symptoms all the time.

 People who experience depression are likely to have other mental health problems, such as anxiety or addiction.